Referral Partners Are Not All Created Equal

 Best Practice #1: Work With Your ICA in a Complementary Capacity

-Firstly, the partners you choose should work with your ideal clients and offer services that complement yours.
+Firstly, the partners you choose should work with your most ideal clients and offer services that complement yours.

-It doesn’t make sense to work with partners who provide the same service as yours or a service that isn’t a potential need of your partner’s audience.
+It doesn’t make sense to work with partners who provide the same service as yours, or a service that isn’t a potential need of your partner’s audience.

 Let me illustrate this with an example from my own business: Fractional CFOs.